Best Small Greenhouse Ideas for Tiny Spaces

 Wooden Frame Greenhouse

-• Materials: Wood planks, hinges, screws, clear plastic or polycarbonate.
+• Materials: Wood planks, hinges, screws, and clear plastic or polycarbonate.

 • How to: Build a wooden box frame, add supports, and attach a hinged top.